Is Calacatta Quartz Too Bold for Small Kitchens?

 That assumption usually comes from showroom displays.

-In reality, most UK kitchens are far smaller than the large designer kitchens people see online or in magazines.
+In reality, most UK kitchens are far smaller than the designer spaces people see online or in magazines.

-This leads homeowners to worry that bold veining might:
+This often leads homeowners to worry that bold veining might:

 • make the kitchen feel cluttered